geneichinose/capstone_project_24_1_report/README.md

 ### Correlation

 Since lune_lat is derived from the diagonal of the MT (mxx, myy, and mzz), we find the usual expected correlations between these values.
-We see that no one of the features by themselves correlate very well with the numerical class label which indicates that 2 or more features is needed for classification.
+We see that no one of the features by themselves correlate very well with the numerical class label which indicates that 2 or more features are needed for classification.
+More on this in the dimensionality reduction and PCA section below.

 ![seaborn_heatmap_correlation_features.png](plots/seaborn_heatmap_correlation_features.png)